-Optimal values for fr, maxf, mr and maxm varied more across bootstrap iterations of the models fit with NRdorsal than NRflipper (Table 2), resulting in generally higher levels of uncertainty associated with models based on NRdorsal than NRflipper (Figure 3). fr values were highly variable in both models, resulting in a high degree of uncertainty in modeling the NR of smaller (< 6 m) whales (Figure 3).
-Still, the divergence in NR between males and females after chm was consistently more pronounced in models based on NRflipper, partly because large males (> 13.
-7 m) had disproportionately higher NRflipper than the rest of individuals, while their NRdorsal are closer to those the general population (Figure 5).
-Estimates of asymptote parameters (maxf and maxm) were generally less variable than growth parameters (fr and mr), although some iterations of NRdorsal models resulted in distant outliers of the male-specific parameters (mr and maxm; Figure 4).
-For adult males, NRflipper seems to increase linearly with length (Figures 3 and 4), and thus that the logistic model is an unnecessary elaboration (also indicated by mr=~02 - 3; Table 2), and maxm is meaningless (indicated by maxm estimated to be impossibly greater than 1.0).
+Optimal fr values were variable across bootstrap iterations, resulting in a high degree of uncertainty in modelling the NRflipper of smaller (< 6 m) whales (Figures 4 & 5).
+Still, the divergence in NRflipper between males and females after chm was consistently pronounced, partly because large males (> 13.
+7 m) had disproportionately higher NRflipper than the rest of individuals (Figure 5).
+Estimates of asymptote parameters (maxf and maxm) were generally less variable than growth parameters (fr and mr) for adult males (Figure 4).
+In fact, NRflipper seems to increase linearly with length (Figures 4 & 5), and thus the logistic model is an unnecessary elaboration (also indicated by mr=~0, Supplementary Table S2 - 3), and maxm is meaningless (indicated by maxm estimated to be impossibly greater than 1.0; Figure 4).

+Figure 4.
+Distribution of bootstrapped parameter estimates modeling the growth rate of females and small males (≤ 6 m) (fr), the female asymptote of NR (maxf), the growth rate of larger males ( 6 m) (mr), and the male asymptote of NR (maxm).

-Figure 3.
-Bootstrapped logistic curves of the total length (m) and the nose-to-body ratio of sperm whales based on measures of the snout to the caudal base of the dorsal fin (a) and snout to the base of the flipper (b).
+Figure 5.
+Bootstrapped logistic curves of the total length (m) and the nose-to-body ratio of sperm whales based on measures of the snout to the caudal base of the dorsal fin (NRflipper).
 Theoretical male curves are shown in violet and theoretical female curves are shown in green.
-The average NR values across iterations are shown by light violet dashed and green solid lines for males and females, respectively.
-The dashed vertical lines indicate the point of divergence between males and females (chm = 6 m) based on Nishiwaki et al. (1963). the minimum body lengths associated with sperm whale sex and age classes as follows: length at birth (4 m; NB), juvenile (J; 5.5 m), sub-adult (SA; 7.6 m ), adult female (AF – 8.5 m), adult male and mature female (AM/MF – 10 m), maximum female length (Fmax – 12 m), and mature male (MM – 13.7).
+The average NR values across iterations are shown by light violet dashed pink and green solid lines for males and females, respectively.
+The vertical line indicates the point of divergence between males and females (chm = 6 m) based on Nishiwaki et al. (1963).

 3.3.2 Posterior probabilities of being female

-Models based on NRdorsal metrics resulted in higher uncertainty for individual estimates of the probability of being female than NRflipper models (Figure 5).
-Models fit with NRflipper consistently (which we here define as cases when the individual bootstrapped 95% CI width for P(f) estimates < 0.05) assigned a high probability (P(f) > 0.95) of an individual being female to 21 individuals ranging from 9.8 – 12.5 m and NRflipper measures between 0.28 – 0.31.
-This length range coincides with the 10 – 12 m range of mature females based on whaling data (Best et al. 1984).
-The NRflipper model also resulted in a consistently low probability (P(f) < 0.05) of individuals being females values for 5 individuals between 12.9 – 16.1 m and NRflipper 0.38 – 0.41, which can be classified as males based on their length considerably exceeding the maximum recorded female length.3 Conversely, in models fit with NRdorsal, only two individuals that could be assumed to be mature males based on their sizes (ID01 & ID81) were consistently assigned low probabilities of being females.
-No individuals were consistentlya high probability of being female consistently based on NRdorsal models.
+Models fit with NRflipper consistently—defined here as having bootstrapped 95% CI widths for P(f) < 0.05—assigned high probability (P(f) > 0.95) of an individual being female to 21 individuals ranging from 9.8 – 12.5 m TL and between 0.28 – 0.31 NRflipper.
+The NRflipper model also resulted in a consistently low probability (P(f) < 0.05) of individuals being female for 5 individuals between 12.9 – 16.1 m and NRflipper 0.38 – 0.41, which can be classified as males based on their length considerably exceeding the maximum recorded female length.
+Images of a sample of individuals and their corresponding P(f) values are shown in the Supplementary Material 3.